Colors That Go With Sage Green — 10 Calming and Restorative Pairings Designers Swear By

 (Image credit: the Stylesmiths)

 Cream and sage green is an easy way to add interest to your homes without having to drastically overhaul your interiors.
-The scheme can go far to make a room feel brighter and lighter, reflecting light in the summer months while adding coolness to the decor.
-Cream living rooms have the advantage of looking warmer than pure white spaces, and can create a more welcoming atmosphere.
+This is a safe combo for a living room, as exemplified in this interior.
+Cream living rooms have the advantage of looking warmer than pure white spaces and can create a more welcoming atmosphere.

 'As with most muted or earthy tones, sage green pairs best with a softer cream, or opt away from your bright whites and yellow undertones and go for something with a green or greige undertone,' say Kristen and Carlie.